dgraph-io/badger/README.md

 Iterator.
 Stream supports Badger in both managed and normal mode.

 Stream uses the natural boundaries created by SSTables within the LSM tree, to quickly generate key ranges.
-Each goroutine then creates an iterator from the same transaction, thus working over a snapshot of the DB.
-Iterators iterate over all versions of the values.
+Each goroutine then picks a range and runs an iterator to iterate over it.
+Each iterator iterates over all versions of values and is created from the same transaction, thus working over a snapshot of the DB.
 Every time a new key is encountered, it calls `ChoooseKey(item)`, followed by `KeyToList(key, itr)`.
-This allows a user to select or reject that key, and if selected, convert it into custom key-values.
+This allows a user to select or reject that key, and if selected, convert the value versions into custom key-values.
+The goroutine batches up 4MB worth of key-values, before sending it over to a channel.
-The goroutine then batches up 4MB worth of key-values, before sending it over to a channel.
-Another goroutine further batches up this data using "smart batching" algorithm and calls `Send` serially.
+Another goroutine further batches up data from this channel using *smart batching* algorithm and calls `Send` serially.

 This framework is designed for high throughput key-value iteration, spreading the work of iteration across many goroutines. `DB.Backup` uses this framework to